Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 Your successes
 --------------

-By installing and using Particl Marketplace, you make a conscious decision of gaining superpowers and many other benefits:
+By installing and using :term:`Particl Marketplace`, you make a conscious decision of gaining superpowers and many other benefits:

 	* You will get significantly lower product prices as a customer and higher margins as a vendor
 	* You will be the master of your personal data and freedom